Our approach to inclusion, diversity & representation

 Inclusion, diversity and representation are at the forefront of our event programming and improvements are made with each season announcement.

 At the time of writing, all our events are online.
-As we return to organising in-person events from our London HQ, we will run these as hybrid events – livestreamed and recorded – to ensure that authors can participate regardless of location and other needs.
+As we return to organising in-person events from our London headquarters, we will try run as many of these as hybrid events where possible – livestreamed and recorded – to ensure that authors can participate regardless of location and other needs.

-Our online events are run with automated closed captioning and we are actively exploring other ways to improve the accessibility of all our events.
+Most of our online events are run with automated closed captioning and we are actively exploring other ways to improve the accessibility of all our events.
+We are also looking into having some of our events BSL interpreted.

 Prizes, awards and grants